WayScience/waysciencelab.com/_members/mike-lippincott.md

 Mike is passionate about collaborative team science and bridging the gap between scientific fields to promote interdisciplinary science.

-Outside of lab you can find Mike rock climbing, snowboarding, 3D printing, photographing nature, or tending to his aquatic pets the Neocaridina davidi.
+Outside of lab you can find Mike rock climbing, snowboarding, 3D printing, photographing nature, or tending to his aquatic pets the _Neocaridina davidi_.